Dr. Bob Baravarian explains how OssioFiber® is redefining bunion surgery

 What are the benefits of bunion surgery for seniors?

-Bunion surgery for seniors can provide significant relief from foot pain and improve quality of life by correcting the foot’s alignment, reducing pain, and restoring mobility.
-Dr. Bob is well-versed in bunion procedures for patients of all ages and can tailor surgery to reduce the risk and make recovery shorter and easier for seniors.
+Bunion surgery for seniors can offer significant foot pain relief and improve quality of life by correcting the foot’s alignment, reducing pain, and restoring mobility.
+Our surgeons are well-versed in bunion procedures for patients of all ages and can adjust surgery to make it a lower risk with shorter and easier recovery for seniors.